 How do we support you?

-Yes, they are!
-From 2015 A levels are starting to move to a linear structure which means that only the exams taken at the end of the second year will count towards the full A Level.
-AS levels will continue as separate qualifications, but will not count towards the final grade.
-Some A level subjects will be affected from 2015, other subjects will follow later.
-Don’t worry!
+Yes, they have!
+From 2015 A-levels moved to a linear structure which means that only the exams taken at the end of the second year will count towards the full A-level.
 You will continue to choose four subjects in your first year and will decide at the end of year 1 which subjects you want to study in year 2.
-For a more detailed explanation of A Level changes click here.
+For a more detailed explanation of A-level changes click here.

 Begin your course search...

 You can search for your course online or find it in our interactive prospectus